 Seattle Prep’s two full-time librarians partner with teachers in a number of departments to instruct students about information literacy.
 Librarians provide instruction sessions to full classes as well as one-on-one with individual students.
 Library instruction is rooted within the Ignatian Pedagogical Paradigm and the AASL 21st-Century Learner Standards, ensuring that Prep students graduate with the tools necessary to find information, critically assess it, and use it in service of creating new knowledge.

-The library space in Adelphia Memorial Hall serves as an academic hub throughout the day for members of our community.
+The McKay Library in Adelphia Memorial Hall serves as an academic hub throughout the day for members of our community.
 Students and faculty/staff have access to group seating, a designated quiet study room, and flexible instructional areas in a welcoming environment that supports the learner’s needs.

 Our collection includes access to our 10,000 physical volumes, 3,000+ eBooks and audiobooks, 26 research databases, and 24/7 access to digital resources through our OneNote Notebook.
 Librarians also curate specific resource guides for individual classes on an as-needed basis.